 If you get an STI, It is important to tell the people who might have been exposed so they can get treatment too.

 Delcious’ Sex List Tip

 I like to keep a running list of everyone that I have done something sexual with in my secret place.
 I recommend either a hard copy or a secure computer method.
 I keep track of dates and I also make a code of the types of activities I did with that person.
 This way if I ever contract an STI, I can easily go back and figure out the probable point of exposure and also figure out who I need to notify, if I have done any risky behaviors since the infection.
-So far I haven’t had to use this list in this way, (as I usually choose lower risk activities) but it sure makes answering the questions at City Clinic a lot of fun.
-The doctors seem to appreciate someone who actually can say exactly what they have been doing and with who because it allows them to know what kinds of tests they should give you based on the behaviors you have been up to.
+So far I haven’t had to use this list in this way, (as I usually choose lower risk activities).
+The doctors seem to appreciate someone who actually can say exactly what they have been doing and with whom because it allows them to know what kinds of tests they should give you based on the behaviors you have been up to.

 Blow jobs, sucking licking, eating out, going down, no matter what you call it oral sex is considered low risk of transmission of HIV.

 Getting cum in your mouth increase your risk.
 (We don’t know much about female ejaculate and if it can carry STD’s.)
 If you are choosing to give a blowjob without a condom, the lowest risk is to not have them ejaculate in your mouth.
 If you do let someone ejaculate in your mouth, spit or swallow, don’t let it wallow.
 Resist the urge to brush your teeth right before and event.
 Dental work, any kind of sore or even a sore throat can increase your risk.